 In addition, recharge areas are not protected and waste disposal may take place in a relatively irrestricted way.
 Presently, the alluvial fans represent the main recharge area, and they have not been strongly touched by urban encroachment, but the threat is increasing with the growth of the urban areas.
-In the central part of the valley, the aquifers are semi-confined and the risk of contamination is less (although if the waterlevels continue dropping, there is a clear risk of some contaminants making their way into the groundwater reservoir).
+In the central part of the valley, the aquifers are semi-confined and the risk of contamination is less (although if waterlevels continue dropping, there is a clear risk of some contaminants making their way into the groundwater reservoir).

 Surface waters are also threatened.
-The river Poche is heavily contaminated and therefor it cannot be used for any water supply or irrigation purpose.
+The river Rocha is heavily contaminated and therefore it cannot be used for any water supply or irrigation purpose.
 The basins of the water supply lakes are less threatened because of the relatively low density of population, but the risk exists and they need to be strictly protected.

-There are also other environmental risks in the city area, which mainly relate to the river Rocha irregular regime and its flood control systems.
-In order to control the destructive periodic flows of the river Rocha, a diversion scheme was implemented by means of an artificial lake (the "Laguna Alalay"), which provides storage volumes for the excess waters during flood episodes (the water is diverted through a tunnel excavated in some hills outcropping in the center of the valley near the city core).
+There are also other environmental risks in the city area, which mainly relate to river Rocha irregular regime and its flood control systems.
+In order to control the destructive periodic flows of the river, a diversion scheme was implemented by means of an artificial lake (the "Laguna Alalay"), which provides storage volumes for excess waters during flood episodes (water is diverted through a tunnel excavated in some hills outcropping in the center of the valley, near the city core).
 Due to growth of the city around the shores of this lake, this water body has become a dumping ground for various types of wastes and local sewage.
-As a result, the lake Alalay has become one of the main environmental concerns affecting the Cochabamba urban area.
+As a result, lake Alalay has become one of the main environmental concerns affecting the Cochabamba urban area.

-In addition, Cochabamba suffers periodically, as it is suffering at the time of writing this chapter, acute droughts which prevent practically any utilization of surface water, overloading the demand on groundwater and threatening not only the water quality level but also availability of sufficient volumes.
+In addition, Cochabamba suffers periodically, as it is suffering at the time of writing this chapter, acute droughts which prevent practically any utilization of surface water, overloading the demand on groundwater and threatening not only water quality but also availability of sufficient volumes.

-As it can be seen, in spite of the relatively moderate size, Cochabamba has already many actual and potential problems that need to be solved, if the city is going to continue growing.
-A considerable amount of studies and investments may be required to prevent further degradation of the beautiful valley of Cochabamba.
+As it can be seen, in spite of the relatively moderate size, Cochabamba has already many actual and potential problems that need to be solved if the city is going to continue growing.
+Many more studies, investments and actions may be required to prevent further degradation of the beautiful valley of Cochabamba.